 - MAT 1111 Slide Rule.
 The traditional course in the operation and use of the slide rule, stressing accuracy and speed in the use of the fundamental scales.
-One semester hour. - MAT 1121 The Metric System.
-This course consists of the metric prefixes, metric lengths, metric volumes, metric weights, metric temperatures, metric heat units, the conversion of metric units of measure to English units of measure, and the conversion of English units of measure to metric units of measure.
-One semester hour of credit. - MAT 1213 College Mathematics I. This course is designed to develop for the student the mathematical concepts, foundations and techniques for a program in general education.
+One semester hour. - MAT 1213 College Mathematics I. This course is designed to develop for the student the mathematical concepts, foundations and techniques for a program in general education.
 The structure of the real number system and its major subsystems: The natural numbers, the integers and the rational numbers are presented along with the concepts of sets, logic and other numeration systems.
 Three semester hours. - MAT 1223 College Mathematics II.
 A continuation of MAT 1213.
 The basic concepts of elementary algebra, informal geometry, probability and statistics are presented.
 Three semester hours. - MAT 1233 Intermediate Algebra.
 This first course in basic college algebra begins with the fundamental notions of mathematics, progresses through solutions of linear equations and introduces quadratic equations.
 Three semester hours. - MAT 1313 College Algebra.
 A continuation of MAT 1233, it reviews quadratic equations and advances through more complex algebraic topics.
 Prerequisite: MAT 1233 or two years of high school algebra.
 Three semester hours. - MAT 1323 Trigonometry.
 A course in college plane trigonometry with a brief introduction to some topics in analytic geometry.
 Prerequisite: Two years of high school algebra and one year of geometry or MAT 1313.
 Three semester hours. - MAT 1423 Mathematics for Business and Social Sciences.
-This course consists of a review of algebra, percentages and simple interest, compound interest and annuities, permutations and combinations, systems of linear algebraic equa-

-- tions, matrices and solution of linear systems, logarithms, inequalities, and linear programming.
+This course consists of a review of algebra, percentages and simple interest, compound interest and annuities, permutations and combinations, systems of linear algebraic equations, matrices and solution of linear systems, logarithms, inequalities, and linear programming.
 Prerequisite: MAT 1233 or two years of high school algebra.
 Three semester hours. - MAT 1513 Analytic Geometry.
 This course consists of the equations, properties, and relations of lines, conic sections and solids.
-Three semester hours. - MAT 1613 Differential Calculus.
+Three semester hours.

+- MAT 1613 Differential Calculus.
 This is a study of the theory of derivatives of functions, the rules of integrating algebraic functions, trigonometric functions, inverse trigonometric functions, exponential functions, and practical applications of integration.
-Three semester hours. - MAT 1815 Calculus I. This course emphasizes some of the basic concepts in analytic geometry, differentation of algebraic and trigonometric functions, and the properties of antiderivatives.
+Three semester hours. - MAT 1815 Calculus I. This course emphasizes some of the basic concepts in analytic geometry, differentiation of algebraic and trigonometric functions, and the properties of antiderivatives.
 Prerequisite: Two units of algebra, one unit of trigonometry, or MAT 1313.
 Five semester hours. - MAT 2233 Integral Calculus I. The definite intergral, formal integration, application to area, volumes, and moments.
 Three semester hours. - MAT 2243 Integral Calculus II.
 Multiple integrals, approximation of integrals, series, Taylor's Theorem, and application of practical problems.
 Three semester hours. - MAT 2425 Calculus II.
 A continuation of MAT 1815 with emphasis on the techniques of integration, partial differentiation.
 Five semester hours. - MAT 2433 Calculus III.
 This course is a continuation of MAT 2425 covering applications of integration and infinite series.
 Three semester hours. - MAT 2253 Differential Equations.
 This course consists of the development and solutions of differential equations, some partial differential equations and solutions in series.
 Three semester hours.